cldeluna/pandas_neteng/readme.md

 As you can see if you delve into this repository, its heavy on APR and MAC data manipulation so that we can automate most of the workflow I've described above.

 I hope I've either put Pandas on your radar as a possible tool to use in the future or actually gotten you curious enough to take the next steps.

-I hope that the latter is the case and I encourage you to just dive in.
+I really  hope that the latter is the case and I encourage you to just dive in.
 I hope this repository can help!